 Does taking berberine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if berberine can cause behavior or learning issues for the child.
+Studies have not been done to see if berberine can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking berberine:

-Berberine passes into breastmilk, but how much berberine gets into breastmilk is not known..
-It is possible that berberine in breastmilk could cause a buildup of bilirubin in the infant brain, which can result in brain damage and other issues.
-This makes berberine exposure via breastmilk a concern, especially in newborns.
+Berberine can pass into breastmilk, but it is not known how much.
+It may raise the risk of bilirubin buildup in a baby’s brain, which can lead to brain damage and other problems, especially in newborns.
 Also, because berberine is a supplement, it is not recommended for use during breastfeeding unless your healthcare provider has prescribed it to treat a medical condition.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes berberine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes berberine, could it affect his fertility or increase the chance of birth defects?

-Studies have not been done in humans to see if berberine could affect male fertility or increase the chance of birth defects above the background risk.
+Studies have not been done in humans to see if berberine could affect men’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.